AvocadoGala/visualization/README.md

 # Visualization
-Working on new visualization techniques in Power BI to improve analysis
+Working on new visualization techniques in Power BI to improve analysis.